CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: Implementation

-In our toolkit, we develop three malicious CTAP clients, deploying the CI and AC attacks.
-We also release five video demonstrations of our attacks on real authenticators.

-We implemented the CI attacks on a malicious CTAP client running on an Android app.
-Currently, only attacks over NFC are fully functional, but we plan to add the USB transport in the future, as it only requires engineering effort.
+We developed four custom CTAP clients: an Android app performing proximity CI over NFC, an Android app performing remote CI over NFC, a Proxmark3 script that executes proximity CI over NFC, and an Electron app simulating a MitM attacker to test remote AC over USB.
+We released in the CTRAPS GitHub repository five video demonstrations, showing how to deploy the CTRAPS attacks on real authenticators using our clients.

+\textbf{Android app for proximity CI over NFC}.
+We implemented the proximity CI attacks using an Android app which impersonates a FIDO2 client over NFC.
+The app runs on a device owned by the attacker and targets any authenticator that comes within the NFC range.
+For example, it can perform CI$_{2}$ to leak identifiers and track the user.
-The app supports both a proximity and a remote CI attack mode.
-In the proximity mode, the attacker controls the app and constantly scans for authenticators to connect to and exploit.
-For example, the app can perform CI$_{2}$ to track the user with leaked identifiers, as shown in Figure~\ref{fig:impl-track}.
-In the remote mode, the app spoofs a legitimate NFC app, enticing the user to connect their authenticator (e.g., by asking for FIDO2 authentication).
-We include in the app a CBOR parser for CTAP that we wrote.

-The app does not need root privileges and asks at runtime for the dangerous \texttt{\seqsplit{android.permission.NFC}}, required to access the \texttt{\seqsplit{android.nfc}}~\cite{android-nfc} API.
-However, this is not an issue, as we are not trying to hide the app's NFC capabilities.
+\textbf{Android app for remote CI over NFC}.
+We utilized an Android app to implement the remote CI attacks over NFC.
+The app is installed on a device owned by the victim.
+It spoofs a legitimate NFC app, enticing the user to scan their authenticator (e.g., by asking for FIDO2 authentication).
+The attacker can connect to the app and manage the CTAP connection with the authenticator.
+The app does not need root privileges and asks at runtime for the dangerous \texttt{\seqsplit{android.permission.NFC}}, required to gain access to the \texttt{\seqsplit{android.nfc}}~\cite{android-nfc} API.
+However, this is not a concern, as the app is not trying to conceal its NFC capabilities.
 The app also needs the standard install-time \texttt{\seqsplit{android.permission.INTERNET}} to exfiltrate the data collected through CI$_{2}$ and CI$_{4}$.

-We also deployed the CI attacks using a Proxmark3~\cite{nfc-proxmark}, an open-source and programmable development kit for NFC (RFID).
-By equipping the Proxmark3 with a long-range high-frequency antenna, we were able to extend the reach of our attacks.
+\textbf{Proxmark3 for proximity CI over NFC}.
+We implemented the proximity CI attacks using the Proxmark3~\cite{nfc-proxmark}, an open-source and programmable development kit for NFC (RFID).
+We wrote a Lua script using the Proxmark3 ISO14443 Type A module (i.e., \texttt{read14a}) to communicate to the authenticator via CTAP-compliant APDUs.
+By equipping the Proxmark3 with a long-range high-frequency antenna, we were able to extend its reach.
 The long-range antenna has an indicative range of 100 to 120 millimeters, as opposed to the 40 to 85 millimeters of the built-in antenna.
-We developed the CI attacks in a custom Lua script using the Proxmark3 ISO14443 Type A module (i.e., \texttt{read14a}).
-The Proxmark communicates with the authenticator utilizing the same APDU commands we use for the Android app.